keyper/keyper-ios-sdk/README.md

 - Fixing a bug where a login/logout loop happened in certain scenarios through a race condition
 - Fixing ticket-selector bugs when choosing tickets out of a season ticket

+**2017-08-02**

+v1.0.2

+- Adding new internal ticket condition states "used" and "in commission"
+- Fixing bugs when selecting tickets when sending a season ticket
+- Fixing a bug that prevented tickets from being shown correctly transitioning from a pending state to a correct state

 ## Getting Started

 There are at least two ways to integrate the SDK: with or without Cocoapods.
 We will show both ways here.